A MiddleWeb Resource Roundup

 Let students try their hands at writing humorously with this writing workshop from Scholastic for grades 6-12.
 It includes ideas for publishing.
 Middle schoolers can respond to ‘Jabberwocky’ in a Read Write Think lesson by creating their own nonsense poems – and learn a few parts of speech along the way.

 Writing persuasive essays, narratives, resumes and more, upper elementary kids respond to fractured fairy tales in another Scholastic series of lessons.
 Those same students will likely enjoy Edsitement’s lesson on Edward Lear and his nonsense verse.

-To keep up with the best in funny children’s books, look over the selection from the annual Roald Dahl Funny Prize.
-The 2013 short list has been announced.
-In 2012 Dark Lord: Teenage Years by Jamie Thomson took the 7-14 year olds prize.
-Making the 2012 short list were The Dragonsitter, Socks Are Not Enough, Gangsta Granny, Chitty Chitty Bang Bang Flies Again and Goblins.
+To keep up with the best in funny children’s books, look over the selection from the Roald Dahl Funny Prize announced 2008-2013.
+Plans are for the Funny Prize to return in 2016 as part of the celebration of Dahl’s centenary.
+Recently funny are 2012’s Dark Lord: Teenage Years, The Dragonsitter, Socks Are Not Enough, Gangsta Granny, Chitty Chitty Bang Bang Flies Again and Goblins.
 The ALA’s YALSA reviews YA humor is this blog post and provides a quick overview of the genre here.

 Get students into the act themselves with an extended unit on stand-up comedy.
 In her MiddleWeb guest article Ha!
 Ha!
 Building Serious Skills Using Stand-Up Comedy, educator/author Sue Stephenson outlines the research and writing seventh graders experienced on their way to developing stand-up routines.
 A wonderful time was had by all!